 Car accidents can be extremely dangerous for those involved.
 Sometimes, a car accident results in a fatality.

 According to the Georgia Governor’s Office of Highway Safety, there were 1,504 traffic deaths in 2018.
-As an Atlanta fatal accident lawyer, Bader Scott Injury Lawyers has seen far too often the effects these serious crashes have on the families of the victims.
+As an Atlanta car accident lawyer, Bader Scott Injury Lawyers has seen far too often the effects these serious crashes have on the families of the victims.

 If the victim of the fatality was the primary breadwinner for your family, you may be facing an uncertain financial future.
 You deserve fair treatment from the insurance company for the driver who caused the crash, compensating you for your losses.
 We are ready to help.
 Call us as soon as possible at (404) 888-8888 for a free case review.